mvs-org/docs-mvs-org/source/docs/assets-operations.md

 SYMBOL               issued asset symbol
 ```
 **NOTICE: the asset is issued to the specified target address.**
-**when issue asset, the corresponding asset cert will be generated.**
+**when issue asset, the corresponding asset ISSUE cert will be generated.**
-**if the domain cert does not exist in blockchain, then domain cert will be generated too.**
+**if the DIMAIN cert does not exist in blockchain, then DIMAIN cert will be generated too.**
 ***

 ### sendasset
 ```
 Usage: mvs-cli sendasset [-h] [--fee value] ACCOUNTNAME ACCOUNTAUTH